Claayton/PythonExercises/README.md

-# Resolving the exercises in Python of ‘Curso em Video’
+# Resolving the exercises from "Curso em Vídeo - Python"

-For being in the learning process for some time, and to improve my knowledge in programming I remade all the exercises of "Curso em Vídeo - Python" by Gustavo Guanabara.
+For being in the learning process for some time, and to improve my knowledge in programming I remade all the exercises from "Curso em Vídeo - Python" by Gustavo Guanabara.
 To add even more knowledge and make the most of my time, I'm doing the entire project in English (forgive any mistakes), And in the process also learning a little more about Git and GitHub.